sravani61/Fintech_case_study/README.md

-# Fintech_case_study on Fundrise - A CRE Investment Platform
+# Fintech Case Study on Fundrise - A CRE Investment Platform

 ## About the Industry